garrethil/render-file/README.md

 ## Features

 - **Home Page**: List of upcoming events with details.
-- **About Page**: List of upcoming and past events with details and links to YouTube videos.
+- **About Page**: What Render file is and some media of past events.
 - **Vault Page**: Embedded A full list of all past events with matching dates and descriptions.

 ## Tech Stack